GWFJ/cooperative-coevolution-python/README.md

-# Cooperative Coevolution Python Implementation
+# Cooperative Coevolution RCGA Implementation
 This code uses a Feedforward Neural Network for Time Series Prediction.

+Please see https://github.com/rohitash-chandra/real-coded-genetic-alg for RCGA

 3 Mutation Operators are used;
 Simple Binary Crossover